Top 7 Remote Teams Brainstorming Techniques

 Set a clear objective: Define the problem or topic for the brainstorming session to ensure everyone is focused and aligned.

-Choose the right tools: Select appropriate digital collaboration tools, such as virtual whiteboards, shared documents, and time trackers that facilitate idea sharing and teamwork.
+Choose the right tools: Select appropriate digital collaboration tools, such as virtual whiteboards, shared documents, and a work time tracker that facilitate idea sharing and teamwork.

 Establish ground rules: Set guidelines for participation, such as respecting others’ opinions, active listening, and encouraging open-mindedness.